Wells Fargo scandal: Where was the board?

 Many Wells Fargo directors served on the board during the length of the fake account problem.
 For instance, Stephen Sanger, the former General Mills (GIS) CEO who became Wells Fargo's chairman last fall, has been a director since 2003.

-Glass Lewis, another shareholder watchdog group, reportedly advised Wells Fargo investors to re-elect Sanger but reject six other directors.
+Glass Lewis, another shareholder watchdog group, advised Wells Fargo investors to re-elect Sanger but reject six other directors.
+While shareholders can give the board credit for its recent response, Glass Lewis said they "should not avoid placing blame on the board for its failings."

 ISS said media reports of about the alleged firing of whistleblowers who called the ethics line raise "grave concerns" about the bank's system of identifying risk -- a system the board is supposed to oversee.